vepo/vepo.github.io/_posts/2021-01-25-11-00-00-using-bean-validation.md

 }
 ```

-If you need to add validation for a parameter that you do not implement the class, like a `String` or a primitive type, you can use the annotations directly on the bean paramenter.
-In this case you can ommit the `Valid`.
+If you need to add validation for a parameter that you do not implement the class, like a `String` or a primitive type, you can use the annotations directly on the bean parameter.
+In this case, you can omit the `Valid`.

 ```java
 public Optional<User> findByUsername(@Size(min = 4, max = 15) String username) {